 Patrick Staff is an interdisciplinary artist who works with film, installation, dance and performance to investigate dissent, labour and the queer body.
 Through collaborative projects Staff explores the ways that stories of counter-cultures and radical activity have been told and retold.

-This exhibition is made possible, in part, by the Seth Sprague Educational and Charitable Foundation
+This exhibition is made possible, in part, by the Seth Sprague Educational and Charitable Foundation.
+Support from Wonderspaces, Gym Standard, and #1 Fifth Avenue.

 Photo by Carlitos Galvan